spectrocloud/librarium/packages/docs/content/00-release-notes.md

 # November 1, 2021 - Release 2.0.0

-We are excited to announce that Spectro Cloud’s platform now has a name: **“PALETTE”**.
-Version 2.0 of our platform brings additional cost visibility, optimization features, enhanced governance and control with “Workspaces” .
-The list of features include:
+We are excited to announce the Spectro Cloud platform's new name - “PALETTE”.
+In addition, version 2.0 of our platform brings additional cost visibility, optimization features, enhanced governance, and control with “Workspaces”.

+Our latest list of features includes:

-* “Workspaces” enable association of relevant namespaces across clusters to manage access, obtain cost visibility and get workload visibility by applications or teams.
+* ”Workspaces” enable the association of relevant namespaces across clusters to manage access, obtain cost visibility and get workload visibility by applications or teams.
-* Integration for alerts on cluster health with ITSM and collaboration tools such as Slack, ServiceNow, Microsoft Teams, etc.
+* Cluster health alert can be integrated with ITSM and collaboration tools such as Slack, ServiceNow, Microsoft Teams, etc.
-* Seamless and secure access to private Kubernetes clusters in cloud and private data center environments by leveraging our built-in reverse proxy.
+* Our built-in Spectro Proxy can be leveraged to establish seamless and secured access to the  Kubernetes clusters in public and private data center environments.
+* Cluster cloud cost calculation for public and private clouds.
+* Granular usage cost break down by namespaces, workspaces, and projects based on actual resource utilization by pods, jobs, stateful sets, PVCs, etc.
+* Detailed visibility of resource utilization by cluster, namespaces, projects, and workspaces.

 # September 14, 2021 - Release 1.14.0